Info icon

 01 Sign in to the AWS Management Console.

-04 Click inside the Filter instances box located under the console top menu, choose Security group name, type launch-wizard, then press Enter.
-This filtering technique will return only the Amazon EC2 instances associated with the security groups prefixed with "launch-wizard".
-If the filtering process returns one or more EC2 instances, there are security groups prefixed with "launch-wizard" in use within the selected AWS region, therefore the associated Amazon EC2 instances might use security groups with insecure configurations.
+04 Click inside the Find Instance by attribute or tag (case-sensitive) box located under Instances, select Security group name, choose Contains from Operators, type launch-wizard, and press Enter.
+This filtering technique will return only the Amazon EC2 instances associated with security groups prefixed with launch-wizard.
+If the filtering process returns one or more EC2 instances, there are security groups prefixed with launch-wizard in use within the current AWS region.
+As a result, the associated Amazon EC2 instances might use security groups with insecure configurations.

-05 Change the AWS cloud region from the console navigation bar and repeat the audit process for other regions.
+05 Change the AWS cloud region from the navigation bar and repeat the Audit process for other regions.

 Using AWS CLI